TheRandomLabs/TRLUtils-Config/README.md

 # TRLUtils-Config

-A configuration library based on NightConfig.
+A small configuration library based on NightConfig.
 I use this mainly for my Minecraft 1.14+ mods.

 This library is mod loader-independent.